-(For the record, I eat organic fruits and vegetables when available and I am practically a vegetarian—although I occasionally eat fish.
-I also accept the argument that Monsanto and similar companies are interested in profit alone.
-However this doesn’t mean that everything they produce is bad for you.)
+(For the record, I eat a whole foods plant-based diet that doesn’t include animal flesh or animal products such as milk, cheese, butter, eggs, etc. In other words, I’m a vegan.
+And I do accept the argument that Monsanto and other corporations are interested in profit alone.
+However, this doesn’t mean that everything they produce is bad for you.)

 GMOs, Climate Denial, and Politics

 There is a perception among some that opposition to GMOs among so-called liberals is higher than it is among so-called conservatives.
 There is also the perception that such opposition from liberals is ideologically driven, similar to how climate change denial is among conservatives.
 I argue that both claims are mistaken.

 The perception that opposition to GMOs is higher among self-described liberals rather than self-described conservatives one can be refuted by the data.4 The perception probably exists because of the publicity given to certain events.
 For instance, efforts to ban GM crops in Hawaii were led by so-called liberals who disregard the scientific evidence for GMO’s safety.5